Fair Isle

 Fair Isle Observatory

-Written beauty
+Written Beauty

-Novelist Anne Cleeves, famous for writing the books on which the BBC series Shetland is based and the crime series Vera, first came here to work as a cook's assistant in Fair Isle.
-She fell in love with Shetland, although Anne no longer lives here, she loves the place for its flora.
-After all, more than 250 flowering plants grow here, including rare species such as oyster, viper's tongue, moon thrush and frog orchid.
+The writer Anne Cleeves, known for writing the books on which the BBC series "Shetland Islands" is based, as well as the crime series "Vera", came here for the first time to work as a cook's assistant in Fair Isle.
+She fell in love with the Shetland Islands, although Ann no longer lives here, she loves this place very much for its flora.
+After all, there are more than 250 flowering plants growing here, including rare species such as oyster, viper's tongue, moonbird and frog orchid.